‘PowWow® White’ & ‘PowWow®Wild Berry’

 Well, by the time the photo above was taken on July 30, 2017, I could definitely tell there was going to be an issue.
 The Colocasia spicata ‘Cramer’s Amazon’ behind the Echinacea was going to grow to around 8 feet tall.
 The Marigold ‘Brocade’ was going nuts and trying to take over along the front row.
 In the other beds, the Marigold ‘Brocade’ did not get this HUGE so I didn’t think they would be that big of a deal.
 Well, they proved me wrong.
 Within a couple of weeks after I took the above photo, the Echinacea were covered up.
 I had other distractions and didn’t get the problem remedied when I should have and by the time I did the Echinacea wasn’t too happy.

-This winter has been colder than it has been in the past few years, and although I did mulch, I am not sure the Echinacea will come back up in the spring.
-Only time will tell.
+The winter was much colder than it has been in the past few years, and although I did mulch, none of the Echinacea ‘PowWow” came up in the spring of 2018.

 If you have any comments, questions or suggestions, I would like to hear from you.
 Please leave a “Like” below if you have visited this page.
 It helps us bloggers stay motivated. 🙂 Check out the links below for further reading.
 The links are about the PowWow® Series but if you want information about the Echinacea purpurea, you can check out the links HERE.